My Main Page with Links to My Other

 Attempts to keep up with the Joneses

-ended up in failure because the Joneses were moving even faster.
+ended in failure because the Joneses were moving faster.
 The century could

 be summarized as the pursuit of more.
 The world beyond goods and services was

-hesitate to hold someone in a fast food uniform in contempt.
-The former at
+hesitate to hold an individual wearing a fast food uniform in contempt.
+The criminal at

-least enjoyed the adulation of the media for being an outlaw.
+least enjoyed media adulation for being an outlaw.

 During the century, ideologies that